SteelRidgeRobotics/2023-2024_FRC_Season/controls/hardware_software_interface_specifications/competition_hw_sw_interface_spec.md

 ## OpenMesh Radio

 The OpenMesh radio is connected directly to the RoboRIO 2 through an Ethernet cable.
-The radio is powered from the VRM's 12V, 2A output which is connected to the DC barrel connector on the radio.
+The radio is powered from the The VRM's 12V, 2A output is connected to a Radio Power Module (RPM) with provides power to the radio through the Ethernet cable.

 ## Crimp Inspection Log